 Jacob Reider, MD | President, Healthy Alliance IPA

 When we announced that our IPA had executed our first contract, I found myself explaining what an IPA is and what it does.
 An IPA is a business entity that assists multiple independent organizations to contract with managed care organizations (health plans).
 We know that it’s uncommon (unheard of?) for an IPA to work with organizations that are not solely physicians but, as disruptive innovators, we are honored to curate an IPA – with you – that is free to join and focuses explicitly on social determinants of health.

 Where we are now

-We have over sixty organizations participating in the IPA.
+We have over seventy organizations participating in the IPA.

 We have four executed agreements with health plans, and expect this to grow.

 Our IPA is focused on helping organizations embrace (rather than fear) the change that is happening.
 These changes will, we hope, help us improve the health of hundreds of thousands of people in New York and beyond.
 Our plan is to continue to build relationships on both sides of this work: growing the breadth and scope of the organizations who join the IPA, while growing the number of health plans with whom we partner.

 WHAT’S IN IT FOR YOU?

 - Identify and pursue new and sustainable funding streams.

 - Align your mission with those of managed care organizations.